From System of Record to System of Context & Work

 |---|---|---|

-| Labor Bypass marketplace | Absorb the contractor relationship, sidestep HRIS | Mercor — $10B val, $1B ARR.
+| Labor Bypass marketplace | Absorb the contractor relationship, sidestep HRIS | Mercor, $10B val, $1B ARR.
 Charges enterprises for placement; pays contractors 60–70%.
-Agency model, not software. |
+Agency model rather than software. |

-| AI-native ATS | Recruiting workflow ≠ HRIS | Ashby (Series C); Juicebox / PeopleGPT ($36M, 2,500 customers, $10M ARR with 4 people) |
+| AI-native ATS | Recruiting workflow sits outside HRIS | Ashby (Series C); Juicebox / PeopleGPT ($36M, 2,500 customers, $10M ARR with 4 people) |

 | Talent intelligence layer | ML on top of HRIS | Eightfold AI ($410M, $2.1B), Gloat (~$1B).
 Thin moat as Workday native AI catches up. |